HenrikBengtsson/future.BatchJobs/README.md

 # async: Asynchronous Future Evaluation

-**UPDATE 2015-06-20**: This package has been updated to work with the Future API provided by the [future] \(>= 0.6.0\) package.
-However, the internal code as well as the documentation (including the one below) could need some more cleanup in order to better match this new Future API.
-Also, lots of the text below repeats what is now already explained in the [future] documentation.
-  However, the instructions/examples below are still correct.
+## Introduction
+This package provides a Future API for the [BatchJobs] package by enhancing the [future] package.
+For an introduction how to use futures in R, please consult the vignettes of the [future] package.
+A large fraction of the below text is just an adopted iteration of what is already documented in [future].

 ## Asynchronous evaluation